Skip to main content

 In the Quality Control (QC) section, 2 metrics are being displayed:

-Abnormal sample - Related parents, and duplicated samples
+Abnormal case - Related parents, duplicated samples

 Possible relatedness values are:

-• Duplicated sample- a score above 0.354
+• Duplicated sample - a score above 0.354

 • First-degree relatedness - score in the range [0.177, 0.354]